 26:08:14

-Ms. Pfaff said communications is a big part of the Strategic Plan and as discussed at the July meeting the public affairs staff member resigned there is a vacancy for that position and also mentioned Ms. Pfaff wanted to access the situation before making decisions on how to proceed.
-She would like to have a communications expert do an audit of the current communications to access what is working, needs improvement, and what the goals are.
-After speaking with colleagues and being given a list of companies they use Ms. Pfaff sent a request to five of the companies requesting quotes for an audit.
-She asked for an approval to enter into a contract with a company selected from the quotes.
-Dr. Davis moved to approve Ms. Pfaff entering into a contract with Communications company for the purpose of creating an audit on current communications at the Board not to exceed $10,000.
+Ms. Pfaff said communications is a priority in the strategic plan.
+With the vacancy in the Public Affairs position, she recommended an audit of the Board’s communications strengths and limitations to guide next steps.
+After speaking with colleagues, MS. Pfaff requested quotes from 5 agencies and asked for approval to enter into a contract with the best vendor based on the quotes that will be received.
+Dr. Davis moved to approve Ms. Pfaff entering into a contract with a communications firm not to exceed $10,000.
 Dr. Rubin seconded.
 The motion was unanimously approved.

 X. Adjournment